Incentive Compensation

 Stakeholders in the ICM Lifecycle

 Each stakeholder touches a different part of the ICM workflow.
-That’s why modern ICM tools come with role-based dashboards, automated alerts, and audit logs to keep everyone aligned and reduce friction across departments.
+Modern ICM tools address this with role-based dashboards and automated alerts.
+Audit logs keep everyone aligned and reduce friction across departments.

 ICM vs Non-Incentive Models

-ICM flips that equation by tying pay to performance through structured sales incentives.
-Instead of tenure-based increments, reps earn based on quota attainment, deal quality, or strategic objectives.
-It’s a structure that drives behavior, supports accountability, and scales better as your org grows, especially when backed by real-time data.
+ICM ties pay to performance through structured sales incentives.
+Reps earn based on quota attainment and deal quality instead of tenure-based increments.
+The structure drives behavior, supports accountability, and scales as your org grows, especially when backed by real-time data.

 Incentive Compensation Management vs. Sales Performance Management